-If you don't want Linux video editor but powerful video editing tool for your Win or Mac, you can try Wondershare Filmora9 to edit your movies by triming, cropping, splitting, rotating and flipping your videos with various effects, even sharing in YouTube directly with high compatibility of input and output formats.
+If you don't want a Linux video editor but a powerful video editing tool for your Win or Mac, you can try Wondershare Filmora to edit your movies by trimming, cropping, splitting, rotating, and flipping your videos with various effects, even sharing on YouTube directly with high compatibility of input and output formats.

-Up to 100 Audio and Video Tracks: organize your project and layer media for green screen effects, picture-in-picture, or blending.
+Up to 100 Audio and Video Tracks: organize your project and layer media for green-screen effects, picture-in-picture, or blending.

-Enables you to crop, trim, cut, split and combine in a few clicks.
+Enables you to crop, trim, cut, split, and combine in a few clicks.

-Customize video resolution, bit rate, frame rate and other settings of your video
+Customize video resolution, bit rate, frame rate, and other settings of your video.

 Amounts of stunning effects for different niches at your choice, including motion elements, animated titles, royalty-free music, and transitions.